thingsboard/thingsboard.github.io/pricing/index.md

         <div class="item" data-tag="h4" data-item-id="trial-enable" data-title="If I want to be a re-seller of ThingsBoard, shall I have a discount?">
             <div class="container">
                 <p>
                  We have clear and transparent conditions for partners.
-Send us a request via <a href="https://thingsboard.io/docs/contact-us/" target="blank">contuct us</a> and we will discuss with you all benefits of cooperation with ThingsBoard Inc.
+Send us a request via <a href="https://thingsboard.io/docs/contact-us/" target="blank">contact us</a> and we will discuss with you all benefits of cooperation with ThingsBoard Inc.
                 </p>
             </div>
         </div>